DMChernowitz/StochasticScheduler/readme.md

 - `.from_config()`:
   - Usage:
     - Create a project from a configuration object.
+Any config must have:
+      - `resource_capacities`: dictionary (keys: name of the resource, values: int), the number of resources available for each type.
+Can also be an int, then all resources have the same capacity.
+    - If the configuration is a `RandomConfig`, the tasks will be generated randomly.
+Then it must have the following fields:
+      - `n_tasks`: integer, the number of tasks to generate.
+      - `max_dependencies`: integer, the maximum number of dependencies per task.
+Dependencies are chosen randomly from lower task_ids, up to this number.
+      - `max_simultaneous_resources_required`: integer, the maximum number of resources required per task per resource type.
+      - `minimum_duration_range`: tuple of 2 ints, the interval from which to choose the minimum duration of each task uniformly.
+      - `duration_spread_range`: tuple of 2 ints, the interval from which to choose the difference between the minimum and maximum duration of each task uniformly.
+      - `prob_type`: string, can be "exponential", "binomial", "uniform", or "random".
+The type of probability distribution for duration.
+      - `max_stages`: integer, the maximum number of stages for any task.
+Choose uniformly from 1 to this number, per task.
+    - See also the [docs](#task) on the `Task.generate_random()` method.
-If the configuration is a `RandomConfig`, the tasks will be generated randomly.
-If it is a `LiteralConfig`, the tasks will be created to the specifications in the configuration.
+    - If it is a `LiteralConfig`, the tasks will be created to the specifications in the configuration.
+Then the config must have the following fields:
+      - tasks: a list of dictionaries, each with the following keys: `id`, `dependencies`, `distribution`, `stages`, `avg_stage_duration`, `resource_requirements`.
+      - the `resource_requirements` dictionary must have the resource names as keys, and the required amount as values.
   - Arguments:
     - `config`: a `Config` object, either a `RandomConfig` or a `LiteralConfig`.
 For the syntax, there are examples in the `config.py` file, and the `Task` class.
   - Returns: